genesys-samples/Architect_IVR_Data-Actions/content/_index.md

 1. How to build an internal data source
-2. How to Reference and update this data source within the agent scripting interface
+2. How to reference and update this data source within the agent scripting interface
 3. How to build a script with fully dynamic variable references
 4. How to use advanced script functions such as custom actions